-- About Facts and Statistics Adult Learning Adult Literacy America's Perfect Storm Annual Performance Report Career Pathways Child and Family Demographic Profiles Economic Development Employment Facts and Statistics for Adult Literacy Financial Literacy GED Graduation Rates Health Literacy Internet Statistics Job Skills Learning Disabilities Limited English Proficiency National Statistics Nonprofit management PIAAC Policy Paper Poverty Technology in adult education Transitions U.S. Census Update Virginia Statistics Workforce Youth Statistics
+- About Facts and Statistics Adult Learning Adult Literacy Annual Performance Report Career Pathways Child and Family College Career Readiness Standards Demographic Profiles Economic Development Employment Facts and Statistics for Adult Literacy Financial Literacy GED Graduation Rates Health Literacy Internet Statistics Job Skills Math Standards National Statistics Nonprofit management PIAAC Policy Paper reading instruction Research on adult education and literacy Technology in adult education Transitions U.S. Census Update Virginia Statistics Workforce Youth Statistics

 This blog is made available by the Virginia Adult Learning Resource Center (VALRC) for informational purposes only and to provide links to sites that lead to statistics and information about adult education and literacy.
 VALRC does not endorse or recommend any products, processes, or services mentioned in the linked websites and blog posts published on this site.
 The views and opinions authors expressed in the links on this blog do not necessarily state or reflect those of the VALRC or the Virginia Department of Education.

 Banner ImageCourtesy Ken Teegardin, Numbers and Finance from flicker, taken March 19, 2011.